kgateway-dev/kgateway/docs/content/introduction/gloo_federation.md

 ### Admin Cluster

 Gloo Federation is composed of Kubernetes Custom Resource Definitions (CRDs) and a controller pod that watches the custom resources and executes actions.
-The controller deployment and CRDs are created in an administrative cluster.
+The controller deployment and CRDs are created in an administrative cluster and dedicated namespace.
 This cluster could be a separate Kubernetes cluster that is not running Gloo, or Gloo Federation could be deployed on an existing cluster running one or more Gloo instances.

 ### Cluster Registration and Gloo Discovery